-- had lower levels of depression and delinquincy
+- had lower levels of depression and delinquency

-- was successful with whoever employed it, but this style was most common with married parents
+- It was successful with whoever employed it, but this style was most common with married parents

-- character strengths are becoming more vital as the culture increaingly more challenging ie. skills such as empathy and self-regulation were 33 times more important in determining income for those who turned 30 in 2000 than for those born just 12 years earlier
+- Character strengths are becoming more vital as the culture increasingly more challenging ie. skills such as empathy and self-regulation were 33 times more important in determining income for those who turned 30 in 2000 than for those born just 12 years earlier

 “Tough love teaches parents to face the crisis, take a stand, ask for cooperation and meet challenges.
 Tough love will help parents to develop new strengths so they can give a young person a sense of direction and support.” (source)